You can go for lacquer or varnish if you want a glossy sheen on your wood. But, what’s the difference between them?

-The varnish formula contains more solid compounds than lacquer, which makes varnish more solid than liquid.
-On the other hand, lacquer has more liquid than solid formula.
-This is because lacquer contains solvents and thinners rather than solids like varnish.
+The varnish formula contains more solid compounds which makes it more solid than liquid.
+On the other hand, lacquer has more liquid than a solid formula because it contains solvents and thinners rather than solids.

-Varnish is thicker than lacquer.
-The thicker flow of varnish is because the varnish has a higher solid ratio.
-Conversely, lacquer has a lighter or thinner flow because it’s made from solvents.
+Varnish is thicker than lacquer because it has a higher solid ratio.
+Conversely, it has a lighter or thinner flow because it’s made from solvents.

 Lacquer is so thin that you can spray the finish without having to thin it beforehand.
 However, you can’t spray varnish without thinning it first.
-To apply varnish, you must use a paintbrush.
+So, it’s recommended to use a brush to apply it.

-Lacquer offers better moisture resistance than varnish.
-This is because the ingredients in lacquer have more moisture-resistant properties, such as plasticizers that are waterproof and hard when dry.
+Lacquer offers better moisture resistance than varnish because its ingredients have more moisture-resistant properties, such as plasticizers that are waterproof and hard when dry.

-Varnish stops stains and bleed-through in wood stains, so varnish is moisture resistant too.
+Varnish prevents water or liquid to penetrate its coating, so its finish is moisture-resistant too.
 But, the combinations of plasticizers and shellac in lacquer make the finish more water-resistant than varnish.

 Varnishes come in large containers and not spray cans.
 A quart of urethane varnish costs about $40.

-Varnish is used over finished wood.
-If the wood has been stained, painted, or finished, you can put varnish over the finish.
-Since varnish is a topical finish it doesn’t need to penetrate the surface to stick.
+If the wood has been stained, painted, or finished, you can put seal it with varnish.
+Since it is a topical finish it doesn’t need to penetrate the surface to stick.
 Instead, it stays on top of the paint or wood stain.
 You can use it over bare wood too, but you must alter the texture of the wood to make it stick.

-On the other hand, lacquer is used mostly on bare wood.
-This is because lacquer contains several solvents and thinners that can ruin wood stains and paints.
-Due to this reason, lacquer shouldn’t be used on finished wood.
+On the other hand, lacquer is used mostly on bare wood because it contains several solvents and thinners that can ruin wood stains and paints.
+Due to this reason, it shouldn’t be used on finished wood.

 Since lacquer is light, it reveals the wood grain and makes bare wood moisture-resistant.

-Here is a table that identifies the major differences between varnish and lacquer:
+Here is a table that identifies the major differences between both finishes

-Here are a few important factors to consider while choosing varnish or lacquer:
+Here are a few important factors to consider while choosing the finish you need:

-If you need a moisture resistance finish, you must use lacquer.
-Lacquer offers better moisture resistance than varnish, so it’s ideal for outdoor furniture and surfaces that get wet.
+- Moisture Resistance – If you need a moisture resistance finish, you must use lacquer as it offers better moisture resistance, so it’s ideal for outdoor furniture and surfaces that get wet.